playingball9000/interactiveFiction/README.md

 1. Fact - flat data field representing the world in key:value form. ex. "in_inventory":"book"
 2. Query - List of facts representing the state (player, player memory, world, etc.)
-3. Criteria - A test for a Fact. ex. equals("in_inventory", "book")
+3. Criteria - A test for a Fact. ex. exists("in_inventory", "book") or equals("concept", "onMove")
 4. Rule - A list of criteria.
 When a query satisfies the rule, a corresponding action will be done.

 ## Other